 How to Rephrase a Thesis?

 Paraphrasing is a strenuous task.
-But you can effectively restate a thesis statement by following the below-mentioned tactics.
+But you can effectively restate a thesis statement by following these tactics.

 Ask the “So what” Question